facebook/react/docs/docs/components-and-props.md

 }
 ```

 The `Avatar` doesn't need to know that it is being rendered inside a `Comment`.
-This is why we called its prop more generically: `user` rather than `author`.
+This is why we have given its prop a more generic name: `user` rather than `author`.

 We recommend naming props from the component's own point of view rather than the context in which it is being used.

 We can now simplify `Comment` a tiny bit: